-One of the best ways to experience the advantage of telemedicine is through a telehealth app, such as DrHouse, where you can meet with a doctor in 15 minutes, receive prescriptions, and schedule same-day in-person visits.
+One of the best ways to experience the advantages of telemedicine is through a telehealth app, such as DrHouse, where you can meet with a doctor in 15 minutes.

 - Gajarawala, S., & Pelkowski, J. (2021).
 Telehealth Benefits and Barriers.
 The Journal For Nurse Practitioners, 17(2), 218-221. doi: https://www.doi.org/10.1016/j.nurpra.2020.09.013